Japanese cruiser Ibuki (1907): Operational history

 Shortly after she was commissioned, Ibuki was sent on a voyage to Thailand to attend the coronation ceremony of the Thai king Rama VI Vajiravudh.
 Ibuki served in World War I, participating in the hunt for the German light cruiser SMS Emden in 1914.
 She escorted a convoy of 10 troop transports carrying the main body of the New Zealand Expeditionary Force, crossing the Tasman Sea with the British protected cruiser HMS Pyramus and armoured cruiser HMS Minotaur to Albany, Western Australia in November 1914.
-Together with the Australian light cruiser HMAS Sydney, Ibuki escorted the ANZACs, consisting of 20,000 men and 7,500 horses, across the Indian Ocean.
+Together with the Australian light cruiser HMAS Sydney, Ibuki escorted the Australian Imperial Force (AIF), consisting of 20,000 men and 7,500 horses, across the Indian Ocean.

 Ibuki was the only protection for the ANZACs when Sydney participated in the Battle of Cocos.
 The commander of Ibuki, Captain Kanji Katō had wanted the honor of engaging Emden, but despite being a superior ship to Sydney was ordered to stand down and stay with the convoy.
 This was later celebrated by the Royal Australian Navy as the "samurai spirit of the Ibuki" whenever Imperial Japanese ships visited Australia in subsequent years.